SunnyPharma

 What happens if I accidentally take my calcium supplement at the same time as Biktarvy?

 A single accidental co-administration is unlikely to cause viral rebound — Biktarvy has a high barrier to resistance and the interaction reduces rather than eliminates absorption.
-However, consistently co-administering Biktarvy with calcium or other mineral supplements could over time reduce drug exposure enough to compromise viral suppression.
+However, consistently co-administering Biktarvy with mineral supplements on an empty stomach could over time reduce drug exposure enough to compromise viral suppression.
 If this has been happening regularly for weeks or months, mention it to your HIV clinician at your next appointment so they can check your viral load.

 Can I drink alcohol while taking Biktarvy?